Dick Carlson: Independent journalism

 When Carlson was 22, he got a job working as a "copy boy" for night city editor Glenn Binford at the Los Angeles Times.
 There he met and befriended Carl Lance Brisson, the son of actress Rosalind Russell.

 In 1963, Carlson became a reporter for United Press International.
 On his two days off, he wrote for Hearst movie columnist Louella Parsons in her Beverly Hills office.
 He also wrote for UPI's Foreign Film Bureau, contributing fan magazine stories and working under the editorship of Henry Gris, the first president of the Hollywood Foreign Press Association.

 Two years later, Carlson and Brisson went to San Francisco to try to establish themselves, working as freelance independent television reporters, producing news features to sell for local and national distribution.
-They made less than $100 per week, until they were hired full-time by KGO-TV in San Francisco.
+They made less than $100 per week, until they were hired full-time by KGO-TV.

 Carlson and Brisson became best known for a September 1969 article in Look, in which they linked Mayor Joseph Alioto to organized crime.
 Alioto later filed a $12 million libel lawsuit against the magazine.
 After three inconclusive jury trials, a fourth trial by judge without a jury in 1977 found that the plaintiff had sustained the burden of proving by clear and convincing evidence that defendant published the defamatory statements contained in the article with actual malice, that is, with reckless disregard for whether they were true or not, and was entitled to judgment in the sum of $350,000, plus costs. and the legal costs helped bring about the demise of Look.
 Legal technicalities prevented Carlson and Brisson from being held as defendants in the trial.
 Carlson stood by the story, claiming several of their sources refused to testify or died.

 Investigative journalism

 In 1971, Carlson was hired by KABC-TV in Los Angeles.
 Working with producer Pete Noyes, Carlson won several awards, including a Peabody Award for an exposé they produced about car promotion fraud.

 In 1975, Noyes took a job at KFMB-TV in San Diego, and asked Carlson to join him as a combination news anchorman and investigative reporter.
 However, Carlson walked away from the job after 18 months, tiring of news, calling it a "kid's game" that was "insipid, sophomoric and superficial" and laced with "a lot of arrogance and hypocrisy."
-He admitted to being part of that hypocrisy, by citing a piece he did that outed a local tennis player, Dr. Renée Richards, as a transsexual woman.
+He admitted to being part of that hypocrisy, by citing a piece he did that outed a local tennis player, Dr. Renée Richards, as a transgender woman.

-Carlson also targeted G. Elizabeth Carmichael and outed her as transgender, refusing to refer to her as a woman when instructed to by the judge presiding over the trial.
+Carlson also targeted G. Elizabeth Carmichael and outed her as a transgender con-artist, refusing to refer to her as a woman when instructed to by the judge presiding over the trial.
 This story was popularized in the HBO miniseries, The Lady and the Dale.